JoaoSilvaDev/spike-docs/spike-mkdocs/docs/how_to_edit.md

 4. cd into the folder in the repo "spike-mkdocs"
 5. To preview the docs -> 'mkdocs serve'
 7. To deply the docs -> 'mkdocs gh-deploy'
+8. Remember to also push your changes to the spike-docs repo after editing

 ## Adding a new page
 1. Create a .md file inside the docs folder.